WindowStations/WindowStation/README.md

 "Configuration"="xinp"
 ```

-Be sure to edit the registry value for StartExe, after you import it into the registry.
-Update the registry string rather than the hex.
+Be sure to edit the registry value for StartExe, after you import it into the registry, ie update the registry string rather than the hex.

 To uninstall from boot/uac:
 ```
 Windows Registry Editor Version 5.00